2025 Solar Incentives Guide for Spring Garden, PA - Tax Credits & Rebates

 State & Local Solar Incentives

-Rebates, tax credits and more might be claimed at multiple levels.
+Tax credits, rebates and more might be provided at multiple levels.
 Along with federal solar incentives, there are often state and local ones as well.
-Certain incentives are ongoing, while others might only be available for a limited time.
-Incentives may be provided by the Pennsylvania government, or by your county or municipality.
+Some incentives are ongoing, while others are only available for a limited time.
+Incentives might be given by your county or municipality, or by the Pennsylvania government.

 Next Steps for Installing Solar in Spring Garden